FoxtrotLimaDelta/LivingWages-WorkingPoor/README.md

 # LivingWages-WorkingPoor
 Seeking data to determine the impact on the US economy and the bottom lines of corporations of every working adult receiving, at minimum, a "Living Wage".
 Issues:
-  1. Defining "Living Wages" by area and over time
+  1. Defining "Living Wages" by area and over time<br>
   2. Finding research and data on: <br>
     a. spending of individuals at each income level (and all income levels?)<br>
     b. change in spending when individuals move from living wages or more to working poor to non-working poor<br>